dustinmichels/dustinmichels/README.md

 ### Hi there 👋

-I'm intersted in using computer programming and data science for social good.
-And to build fun / silly stuff.
+I'm interested in using computer programming and data science for social good.
+And also to build fun/silly stuff.

 I like riding bikes, playing guitar, learning languages, reading sci-fi, climbing trees...